 You want someone who is extremely knowledgeable, creative, and going to build you a better van than you could have thought of yourself.
-A detailed conversation here will also give you an idea of their personality and whether or not they are someone you want to work with.
+A detailed conversation here will also give you an idea of their personality, their experience, and whether or not they are someone you want to work with.

-When my first van was being built, I never understood how he calculated the price.
-All I got was a top line number, and it wasn’t until I demanded it after the build was done, that I got an invoice with a breakdown of hours worked and components installed.
+Get clarity on build price.
+When my first van was being built, I never understood how the price was calculated.
+All I got was a top-line number.
+It wasn’t until I demanded it after the build was done, that I got an invoice with a breakdown of hours worked and components installed.
 The whole process felt fishy.

 On my second van, built by Outside Van, the cost was very clear.
 As we were designing my van, I received an invoice with a breakdown of the cost for every line item in the build.
 If I wanted to upgrade a component, that line item was updated, and I got a new invoice.
 I appreciated knowing exactly what I was paying for and what I was getting for my money.

-Will you be involved in the decision making process?
+7. Will I be involved in the decision making process?

 You want someone who is going to be honest about the timeline.
 Do they have other jobs already in line ahead of yours?
 Once they start working on your van, how many weeks or months will they be devoting to your vehicle?

-Be aware that full conversions do take time…but you also want to make sure that yours is delivered in a timeframe that works for you and your upcoming plans.
+Be aware that full conversions do take time, but you also want to make sure that yours is delivered in a timeframe that works for you and your upcoming travel plans.

 Another way to get references is to browse the builder’s feed on Instagram.
 Perhaps they’ve tagged some of their customers in photos and reaching out is as simple as sending them a direct message.